joeromero/docs/content/sql_api/sql_api.md

 }
 ```

 More advanced methods exist in the PostGIS library to extract meaningful data from your geometry.
-Explore the PostGIS documentation and get familiar with functions such as, [ST_XMin](http://www.postgis.org/docs/ST_XMin.html), [ST_XMax](http://www.postgis.org/docs/ST_XMax.html), [ST_AsText](http://www.postgis.org/docs/ST_AsText.html), etc.
+Explore the PostGIS documentation and get familiar with functions such as, [ST_XMin](http://www.postgis.org/docs/ST_XMin.html), [ST_XMax](http://www.postgis.org/docs/ST_XMax.html), [ST_AsText](http://www.postgis.org/docs/ST_AsText.html), and more.

-All data returned from the_geom column is in WGS 83 (EPSG:4326).
+All data returned from *the_geom* column is in WGS 83 (EPSG:4326).
 You can change this quickly and easily on the fly using SQL.
 For example, if you desire geometries in the Hanoi 1972 (EPSG:4147) projection, you could [ST_Transform](http://www.postgis.org/docs/ST_Transform.html),

 ```sql
 PROJECTION